-You need a piece of paper, writing materials and access to a pair of scissors.
+Provide each participant with a piece of paper, and make sure they have writing materials and access to a pair of scissors.

 If using recycled paper, fold it with the clean side outside.

 Instruct participants to carefully and neatly fold the paper in half three times.